all-of-us/raw-data-repository/README.md

 * `enrollmentStatus`
 * `race`
 * `physicalMeasurementsStatus`: indicates whether this participant has completed physical measurements
+* `physicalMeasurementsFinalizedTime`: indicates the first time physical measurements were finalized for the participant
 * `physicalMeasurementsTime`: indicates the first time physical measurements were submitted for the participant
+* `physicalMeasurementsCreatedSite`: indicates the site where physical measurements were created for the participant
+* `physicalMeasurementsFinalizedSite`: indicates the site where physical measurements were finalized for the participant
 * `signUpTime`: the time at which the participant initially signed up for All Of Us
 * `hpoId`: HPO marked as `primary` for this participant, if any (just the resource id, like `PITT` — not a reference like `Organization/PITT`)
 * `consentForStudyEnrollment`:  indicates whether enrollment consent has been received (`UNSET` or `SUBMITTED`)